The best of the Baltic tour

-Day 7: A morning tour shows off the historical Old Town of Tallinn: Catherine’s Valley Park and Palace, the Song Festival Amphitheatre, the traditional “Old Songs Festival” venue for the past 120 years.
+Day 7: Morning tour shows off the historical Old Town of Tallinn: Catherine’s Valley Park and Palace, the Song Festival Amphitheatre, the traditional “Old Songs Festival” venue for the past 120 years.
 You’ll see Tallinn’s most important attractions: Toompea Hill and the Parliament building, Alexander Nevsky Cathedral, Tall Hermann, Kiek in de Kok and Dome Cathedral.
 The tour ends in Town Hall Square with a view of the Town Hall, a Gothic masterpiece of 13th – 14th centuries.

-An afternoon visit takes you to the Rocca-al-Mare Ethnographic Museum boasting a fine collection of 17th - 19th century rural architecture from all over the Estonia.
+Afternoon tour takes you to the Rocca-al-Mare Ethnographic Museum boasting a fine collection of 17th - 19th century rural architecture from all over the Estonia.
 Farmhouses, country pubs, windmills, and chapels will be on display and furnished according to the fashion of the period.